 Word of mouth marketing (WOMM) is persuasive, credible and of course free of charge.
 Used effectively it can help generate a multitude of sales for your business.

-In the main, customers will recommend you to a friend, colleague or through online channels if they are happy to put their own reputation on the line.
+In the main, customers will recommend you to a friend, colleague or through online channels — sounds to me like the earliest form of social media!

-According to Steve Barton, president of the Word of Mouth Marketing Association, the best way to make this happen is to provide such a good service that customers are eager to tell people — and those people tell other people.
+According to Steve Barton, president of the Word of Mouth Marketing Association, the best way to get people to talk about your brand is to provide such a good service that customers are eager to tell people — and those people tell other people.

 Setting this aside, as I feel this is a given in business, there are a few other ways to make it virtually impossible for customers not to spread the word.